dbmrq/Dotfiles/home/.hammerspoon/README.md

 ## [collage.lua](https://github.com/dbmrq/dotfiles/blob/master/home/.hammerspoon/collage.lua)

 Minimalistic clipboard management solution.
-The menu icon only appears when there are more than two items to show.
+The menu icon only appears when there are more than one item to show.
 By default, it uses Command + Shift + C, so not everything will be added.
 Check the source code for customization options.

 ## [mocha.lua](https://github.com/dbmrq/dotfiles/blob/master/home/.hammerspoon/mocha.lua)

 Prevent computer from sleeping.
-Check the source code for more information.
+Start it with ⌃⌥⌘M and click the menu icon to disable.

 ## [readline.lua](https://github.com/dbmrq/dotfiles/blob/master/home/.hammerspoon/readline.lua)